sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 <strong>NOTE:</strong> Sigma references Summaries by name and can be used in other formulas inside the Workbook.
 </aside>

-Lastly, let's create one more Summary value by clicking on the carrot `^`, and selecting the `+ button`.
+Lastly, let's create one more Summary value by clicking on the caret `^`, and selecting the `+ button`.
 This time Select `New Summary`.
 This will give us a blank summary which we can write a function for:

 <img src="assets/summary4.png" width="300"/>